ArlanNugara/python-azure-api-tags-management/README.md

 * Select the Azure Tags Report Pipeline
 * Click **Run pipeline**

 Note: For first time user the Pipeline will require authorization for accessing the Variable Group.
-Athorize the same while runnign the pipeline for the first time.
+Authorize the same while runnign the pipeline for the first time.

 ## Get the Report